 In January 2010, the FASB issued ASU No. 2010-06 ("ASU 2010-06"), Fair Value Measurements and Disclosures, Improving Disclosures about Fair Value Measurements.
 ASU 2010-06 amends ASC 820, Fair Value Measurements and Disclosures, to require a number of additional disclosures regarding (1) the different classes of assets and liabilities measured at fair value, (2) the valuation techniques and inputs used, (3) the activity in Level 3 fair value measurements, and (4) the transfers between Levels 1, 2, and 3.
-The new disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level 3 fair value measurements.
-Those disclosures are effective for fiscal years beginning after December 15, 2009, except for the disclosures about purchases, sales, issuances, and settlements in the roll forward of activity in Level 3 fair value measurements.
-Those disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
+The new disclosures and clarifications of existing disclosures are effective for interim and annual reporting periods beginning after December 15, 2009, except for the disclosures are effective for fiscal years beginning after December 15, 2010, and for interim periods within those fiscal years.
 The Group does not expect that the adoption of ASU 2010-06 will have a material impact on its consolidated financial statements.